renoki-co/elasticscout/README.md

 ```

 ### Attach the index to a model
-All the models that can be searched into should use the `Rennokki\ElasticScout\Searchable` trait and implement the `HasElasticScoutIndex` interface:
+All the models that can be searched into should use the `Rennokki\ElasticScout\Searchable` trait and implement the `Rennokki\ElasticScout\Index\HasElasticScoutIndex` interface:

 ```php
 use Rennokki\ElasticScout\Contracts\HasElasticScoutIndex;